hpacheco/ses/labs/Lab3.md

 ##### GDPR Data Theft challenge (Extra)

 The **GDPR Data Theft** challenge is yet another example of a non-trivial sensitive data leakage: due to the way that emails are anonymized in the data export functionality, the order data of two users may be joined and exported together.
-This violates an implicit security policy: *a user shall only be able to see his own orders*.
+This violates an implicit security policy: *a user shall only be able to see his/her own orders*.

 A possible testing methodology for such a security policy would be to:
 1. Make sure that at least one existing user has some items in his/her basket.